The minimum number of maximal independent sets in twin-free graphs: Twin-free graphs

 \subsection{Proof of Theorem~\ref{thr:imaxG}}

 Let us now prove Theorem~\ref{thr:imaxG}, whose statement we first recall.

 \begin{customthm} {\bf \ref{thr:imaxG}} Let $k \ge 2$ be an integer.
-If $G$ is a connected twin-free graph with $n$ vertices and $\imax(G) = k$, then $n \le 2^{k-1}+k-2$.
+If $G$ is a twin-free graph of order $n$ without isolated vertices and $\imax(G) = k$, then $n \le 2^{k-1}+k-2$.
 Furthermore, equality holds only if the graph $G$ is formed by taking a clique $K_{k-1}$ and adding, for every non-empty vertex subset $S$ of this clique, a vertex whose neighbourhood is precisely $S$. \end{customthm}

 For $k=2$, the statement holds by Proposition~\ref{prop:imax<logn} and the fact that $i_{max}(K_3) = 3 >2.$

 Suppose for contradiction that Theorem~\ref{thr:imaxG} does not hold, and let $k \ge 3$ be the minimum value for which this is the case.
 Let $G$ be a graph of maximum order for which $\imax(G)=k$, and let $I_1,\ldots,I_k$ be its maximal independent sets.
 As in the proof of Proposition~\ref{prop:imax<logn}, we can conclude that every vertex of $G$ belongs to at least one of these sets.